Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Acknowledgements

 \section{Acknowledgements}

-RC thanks EPSRC for support via a PhD studentship.
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.
+RC thanks EPSRC for support via an EPSRC CASE PhD studentship with the Met Office and the University of Exeter grant agreement number EP/T518049/1.
 PA thanks EPSRC for support via EP/T018178/1.
 RW and JB were supported by the Met Office Hadley Centre Climate Programme funded by BEIS, and by the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 820970 (TiPES project).
 This paper is TiPES contribution number 275.
-We gratefully acknowledge the following for insightful discussions: Laura Jackson, Henk Dijkstra, Paul Ritchie, Lee de Mora and Swinda Falkena.
-We acknowledge the World Climate Research Programme for its coordination of CMIP6, the climate modeling groups for producing and making available their model output, the Earth System Grid Federation (ESGF) for archiving the data and providing access, and the multiple funding agencies who support CMIP6 and ESGF.
+We gratefully acknowledge the following for insightful discussions: Laura Jackson, Henk Dijkstra, Paul Ritchie, Lee de Mora, Swinda Falkena and Johannes Lohmann.
+We acknowledge the World Climate Research Programme for its coordination of CMIP6, the climate modelling groups for producing and making available their model output, the Earth System Grid Federation (ESGF) for archiving the data and providing access, and the multiple funding agencies who support CMIP6 and ESGF.